Transformation of the Hedge House

 As well as working in various media, such as painting, drawing, and moving image, Struycken's works are also applied to architecture, theatre, and music.
 In 1981, Struycken designed a famous postage stamp with a portrait of the then Queen Beatrix, made up of numerous dots in equal sizes.
 It was a unique design in Struycken's oeuvre since figuration doesn't typically feature in his work.

 Collaboration with the Groninger Museum

 Kasteel Wijlre estate will collaborate on this project with the Groninger Museum.
-From 21 June 2019, they will be showing a work that Struycken created especially for the Coop Himmelb(l)au Pavilion, for which he developed a 'dynamic colour image' that is projected onto five large screens and is based on the composition ... explosante fixe ...
+From 29 June 2019 up to and including 9 June 2020, they will be showing a work that Struycken created especially for the Coop Himmelb(l)au Pavilion, for which he developed a 'dynamic colour image' that is projected onto five large screens and is based on the composition ... explosante fixe ...
 (1971/93) by the French composer Pierre Boulez.

 Kasteel Wijlre estate's strong bond with Struycken reaches back several decades.
 The art collectors and founders of Kasteel Wijlre, Jo and Marlies Eyck, purchased Struycken's early works in which colours are the building blocks in vivid and often hypnotic compositions.
 Struycken was one of the first artists to use computer technology to design his work and has been one of the most prominent artists in the Netherlands since the 1960s.